Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To put a lot of something into a particular place
 - A less healthy type of fat in milk or meat.

+### Saturation

+- When an event or person is given so much attention by newspapers, television, etc everyone has heard about it.
+    - The trail was given **saturation coverage** by the press.

 ## Scarcity ⭐

 - When there is not enough of something